 One of our specialisms is employment tribunal litigation.
-The defence of any Tribunal claim brought against our clients will be handled by an experience litigator with over 20 years of experience in Tribunal claims.
+The defence of any Tribunal claim brought against our clients will be led by Joanne Twiss who is an experienced litigator with over 20 years of experience in Tribunal claims.
 Alison Phillips, who has more than 11 years’ experience defending Tribunal claims may also work with you on these matters.
 Both Joanne and Alison are qualified solicitors who hold a practising certificate.

 Costs for defending our clients in Tribunal claims vary considerably depending on a number of factors, including how far the matter proceeds.
 Most claims settle before getting to a final hearing.
 It is difficult to provide generic estimates, but the below information sets out typical ranges, based on our experience.
 Further information will be provided to our clients in matters on which we are instructed.

-The above costs do not include the attendance of a barrister at any Tribunal hearing.
-Such fees vary depending on the seniority of the barrister and the length of the hearing and are always provided in advance.
+The above Tribunal costs do not include the attendance of a barrister (Counsel) at any Tribunal hearing.

 Factors that could make a case more complex: